nautobot/nautobot/nautobot/docs/development/getting-started.md

 - `invoke start` - Starts all Docker containers to run in the background with debug disabled
 - `invoke stop` - Stops all containers created by `invoke start`

+!!! tip
+    To learn about advanced use cases within the Docker Compose workflow, see the [Docker Compose Advanced Use Cases](docker-compose-advanced-use-cases.md/) page.

 ### Python Virtual Environment Workflow

 This workflow uses Python and Poetry to work with your development environment locally.
 It requires that you install the required system dependencies on your system yourself.